Fence Installer Fischer

 How much should 300 feet of fence cost to install?

-On average, expect to pay between $4,500 and $15,000.
+On average, the range is usually $4,500–$15,000.
 The most affordable option is generally wood, at $15–$30 per installed foot.
 Vinyl typically costs $25–$40 per foot, while wrought iron or composite options can climb to $50 or more per foot.

 Getting several quotes from local pros helps you set a realistic budget and compare materials.
-A reputable company will walk your property, discuss your goals, and provide a clear estimate so you understand exactly what 300 feet of fence will cost in your situation.
+A trusted contractor will evaluate your land, review your plans, and give a clear written estimate so you know what to expect.

 Does homeowner insurance cover new fence installation?